 • The hospital’s anesthesiology equipment failed.

 Doctors take an oath to meet the Standard of Care, or what is reasonably expected of them as a care provider.
-If you or a loved one was the victim of an anesthesiology error, contact our experienced medical malpractice lawyers today to pursue your claim.
+If you or a loved one was the victim of an anesthesiology error, contact our experienced Connecticut medical malpractice lawyer today to pursue your claim.